MartaL0b0/CS2013_3013/README.md

 # CS2013_3013
 Group 23 Software Engineering Group Project at Trinity College Dublin - Second Semester of 2018-2019

 This application was developed by 2nd and 3rd year Computer Science Students.
-It was an assignment for a module ("Software Engineering Project") in which we worked with a client 3rd party.
+It was an assignment for a module ("Software Engineering Group Project") in which we worked with a client 3rd party.
 To view the original statement of work click [HERE](https://docs.google.com/document/d/1txUZh5TiaYA9gDweK8FRTzW14c7a2z1N9qyPCBCNVYI/edit).

 ![BD logo][logo]